-ACEs Aware is an initiative led by the Office of the California Surgeon General

-    and the Department of Health Care Services to give Medi-Cal providers training,

-    clinical protocols, and payment for screening children and adults for ACEs.

-    California’s Surgeon General, Dr. Nadine Burke Harris, has set a bold goal: to

-    cut Adverse Childhood Experiences in half in one generation.
-In June 2020, Santa

-    Cruz County became one of one-hundred grantees for the California ACEs Aware

-    Initiative.
+Now housed within the University of California ACEs Aware Family Resilience Network (UCAAN), ACEs Aware is an initiative originally led by the Office of the California Surgeon General and the Department of Health Care Services to give Medi-Cal providers training, clinical protocols, and payment for screening children and adults for ACEs.
+California’s first Surgeon General, Dr. Nadine Burke Harris, set a bold goal: to cut Adverse Childhood Experiences in half in one generation.
+Read below to learn more about our current and past work with ACEs Aware.

-    Trauma-informed care recognizes and responds to the signs, symptoms, and

-    potential consequences of trauma to better support the health needs of patients

-    who have experienced ACEs and toxic stress.
-Addressing stressors and increasing

-    the total dose of buffering and protective factors such as safe, stable, and

-    nurturing relationships and environments, are associated with decreased

-    metabolic, immunologic, neuroendocrine, and inflammatory dysregulation.
-This can

-    also lead to improved physical and psychological health.
+Trauma-informed care recognizes and responds to the signs, symptoms, and potential consequences of trauma to better support the health needs of patients who have experienced ACEs and toxic stress.
+Addressing stressors and increasing the total dose of buffering and protective factors such as safe, stable, and nurturing relationships and environments, are associated with decreased metabolic, immunologic, neuroendocrine, and inflammatory dysregulation.
+This can also lead to improved physical and psychological health.

 twenty-five teams awarded during the third round of ACEs Aware grant funding, called Preventing and Responding to Adverse Childhood Experiences (ACE)-Associated Health Conditions and Toxic Stress in Clinics through Community Engagement (PRACTICE).
 The goal of this grant is to increase the workforce and services needed for primary care clinics to expand and sustain screening and response to ACEs and toxic stress in local communities.

 In September 2022, the Safety Net Clinic Coalition (SNCC), a coalition of the Health Improvement Partnership (HIP), became one of